andre347/gatsby-andredevriesdev/content/posts/build-first-tableau-extension.md

 Excellent.
 Let's now write some JavaScript so we can start working with the Extension API.
 Copy [this](https://gist.github.com/andre347/4605eb9f887329052316162f8c8c7b79) into your app.js file.

 At this point you want to read how you can enable remote debugging.
 This is where Chromium comes in.
 Head over to the Tableau documentation, and follow [these steps](https://tableau.github.io/extensions-api/docs/trex_debugging.html).
 Make sure you open an instance of Tableau through the terminal/command line because that enables you to do remote debugging.
 After you've established a connection between your dashboard and Chromium you should be able to see the name of your dashboard in the web console.

+**Edit August 2019**: As of Tableau 2019.1 you can do remote debugging with your regular Chrome Browser.
+No need for Chromium debugging anymore.
+The process is still the same but you can use a normal Chrome browser now.

 ### Step 3: Do more with your Extension